 Thirty states and the District of Columbia require electric utilities to deliver a certain amount of electricity from renewable or other clean electricity sources.
 Most of these requirements take the form of either:

 The standards range from modest to ambitious, and qualifying electricity sources vary.
 Some states also include “carve-outs” (requirements that a certain percentage of the portfolio be generated from a specific energy source, such as solar power) or other incentives to encourage the development or maintenance of particular resources (e.g., nuclear power) in their standards.

 Eight states have voluntary electricity goals, which generally lack enforcement mechanisms, unlike states with legally binding standards.
 Some states have multiple, legally binding standards.
 For example, Massachusetts has an alternative portfolio standard (APS), RPS, and CES.

-Although climate change may not be the prime motivation behind these standards, the use of renewable or alternative energy can deliver significant greenhouse gas reductions.
-Increasing a state’s use of renewable energy brings other benefits as well, including job creation, energy security, and cleaner air.
-While the first RPS was established in 1983, the majority of states passed or strengthened their standards after 2000.
-Consequently, while many of these efforts have increased the penetration of renewables; others have not been in effect long enough to do so.
-Many states allow utilities to comply with the RPS or AEPS through tradeable credits.
+Although climate change may not be the primary motivation behind the implementation of these standards, the use of renewable or clean energy can deliver significant greenhouse gas reductions.
+Other benefits of increasing a state’s use of zero-emitting energy include job creation, energy security, and cleaner air.
+The majority of states passed or strengthened their standards after 2000; consequently, while many of these efforts have increased the penetration of renewables, others have not been in effect long enough to do so.
+Many states allow utilities to comply with the RPS, CES, or APS through tradeable credits.

-Last Updated May 2017
+Last Updated February 2022